griddynamics/Behavior-Analytic-Starter-Kit/Chapter 5.md

 2) Generate sample transaction log
 -------------------------------
 After the application has finished successfully launching that job, next click on the "Generate_new_transaction_log" to generate a sample transaction log.
-As a result, a transaction log generator job (LINK describing transaction log generator job) will be launched.
+As a result, a transaction log generator job will be launched.
 Keep the default settings or you may change them (URLs to transaction log generator job and configuration file, and your Amazon S3 bucket and filename), as you wish.

 ![Get new transaction log](/Images/generate transaction.png)